Quiet the Mind — Online Golf Psychology Coaching

 Do you coach teams and coaches?

 Yes.
-I run group sessions and shared language frameworks for college teams and academies so everyone pulls in the same direction.
+I run group sessions and shared language frameworks for college teams and academies.

 What do I need for online coaching?

-A phone, a tripod (or bag stand), earbuds, and some balls.
+A phone, a tripod or bag stand, earbuds, and some balls.
 FaceTime or WhatsApp works globally.
-Most ranges are fine; back-garden nets also work for routine and decision training.

 Ready to Play With a Quiet Mind?